Jhd9252/chatapp/README.md

     - deploy on Render

 - Bug/Features/Improvements (Currently working)
-    - image sends do not scroll all the way done
+    - image sends do not scroll all the way done in the chatbox
     - centralize socket entries and sub/unsub into a single point
+    - create user defined friends and groups (take away the MVP feature of global chat)
+    - Integrate LLM (accounts and behavior) to simulate the Mafia Game in group chats.

 ## Socket.io (https://socket.io/docs/v3): What did I learn
 - A library that enables real-time bidirectional and event-based communication between browser and server.